What Really Matters | How to Avoid A Stressful Wedding

 It’s How You Felt That Matters

 Experiencing our wedding day confirmed what we already knew.
 What really matters is how everything feels.
 That meant being in the moment, making time to connect with our family and taking time out just for us.
 It didn’t really matter what we were wearing or what colour the table linens were.
 What made our wedding day so special was the experience we had.
+As Calgary wedding photographers, we already knew this, but experiencing it ourselves was so important.

 When I close my eyes and look back on our wedding day, I remember how I felt.
 I can feel the emotion as Andrew said his personal vows to me.
 I can feel the warmth in the hugs from our family and can feel the joy of knowing I married the love of my life.
 These emotions are echoed back as I look through the pages of our wedding album.
 The moment I saw Andrew dressed up for our ceremony.
 The way the world slipped away from us during our first dance.
 The quiet moments together with our family before the day started.
 We had the best wedding day experience and it’s because we focused on what mattered to us – the people we love.